MBA Dual Degrees : Established MBA Dual Degree Programs

 Full-Time MBA dual degree students must enroll under the Business Administration career in Wolverine Access for a minimum of 3 terms of full-time enrollment (full-time enrollment is defined as 9 credit hours or more of coursework per term).

-Part-Time: Evening MBA dual degree students must register for a minimum of 45 credits worth of courses under the Business Administration career.
+Part-Time: Online MBA dual degree students must register for a minimum of 45 credits worth of courses under the Business Administration career.

 Progress Toward Graduation: